 3. I already know what’s happening with our network traffic.

 In reality, many IT professionals don’t realize how much encrypted traffic is on their network until they actually install SSL encryption/TLS encryption solutions – especially those that support protocols other than HTTPS and can detect SSL/TLS on non-standard ports.
 SSL encryption/TLS encryption in high-throughput, high-connection-rate scenarios can give enterprises assurance with their email platforms that can effectively become a “ransomware killer.”

 4. I already have an encryption solution, so don’t need a dedicated appliance.

 While it’s true that many all-in-one solutions can process encrypted traffic, there is often an SSL performance tax associated.
 Can you sacrifice security for performance, or vice versa?
-Having a dedicated appliance for SSL encryption takes the processing demands off your other appliances, meaning you don’t suffer the SSL performance hit.
+Having a dedicated appliance for SSL encryption/TLS encryption takes the processing demands off your other appliances, meaning you don’t suffer the SSL performance hit.

 5. Security solutions introduce unexpected expenses.

 What if I discover that I need additional IPS, NGFW or web proxy to inspect all the clear text traffic?
 Will I have to buy another A10 appliance to support this “newly” introduced capability?
 After the initial A10 capital expenses, customers don’t have to pay for additional features such as server load balancing, as this is part of A10’s no-license model.
 We have had several customers identify the need for additional security platforms to inspect all the clear-text SSL/TLS traffic.

 6. I have to rip and replace if I want to install A10.